rop2024/bookmark-clustering/README.md

-# Bookmark Organizer CLI
+# 📚 Bookmark Clustering & Organization

-A powerful CLI tool for organizing Chrome bookmarks with AI-powered categorization using Google Gemini.
+A powerful tool for organizing Chrome bookmarks with AI-powered categorization using Google Gemini.
+Available as both a **CLI tool** and a **web application**.

-## Features
+## 🌟 Features

 - **Import & Flatten**: Load Chrome bookmarks from JSON or HTML format
 - **Clean & Deduplicate**: Normalize URLs and remove duplicates